FINDING A SERIES OR AN AUTHOR:

 WORLD-BUILDING

 In this world, paranormal beings have not come out to the human population, although they secretly live among the humans.
 The wealthy and powerful werewolves are divided into packs across the U.S. in most of the major cities.
-In New York City, the Wallace family heads the pack, with Howard, the pack leader; Aiden, his heir apparent; and Roarke, his youngest son.
+In New York City, the Wallace family heads the pack, with Howard, the pack leader; Aidan, his heir apparent; and Roarke, his youngest son.
 Werewolves in this world tend to marry other werewolves, and the idea of a male werewolf taking a human bride is frowned upon with disdain and outright hostility.
 Needless to say, the Wallace sons soon shake up the traditional werewolf outlook on intermarriage with humans.

 Each book follows the long and rocky romantic road of an alpha werewolf and his newly discovered true mate, who is usually human or half-human.
 Books 1 and 2 follow the romances of the Roarke brothers, and books 3 and 4 tell the stories of the MacDowell brothers, from Scotland.